 17. What are the hazards of suctioning?

-Mechanical trauma, laceration of the nasal turbinate, bleeding, tracheitis, hypoxemia, cardiac dysrhythmia, bradycardia, hypertension or hypotension, respiratory arrest, uncontrolled cough, gag, vomit, laryngospasm, bronchospasm, pain, infection, and atelectasis
+Mechanical trauma, laceration of the nasal turbinate, bleeding, tracheitis, hypoxemia, cardiac dysrhythmia, bradycardia, hypertension or hypotension, respiratory arrest, uncontrolled cough, gag, vomiting, laryngospasm, bronchospasm, pain, infection, and atelectasis.

 18. How can suctioning cause atelectasis?